Welcome to Flutter Apprentice!

 Section II: Everything’s a Widget

 In this section, you’ll start to build a full-featured recipe app named Fooderlich.
-You’ll gain an understanding the wide range of widgets available in Flutter and put them to use.
+You’ll gain an understanding of the wide range of widgets available in Flutter and put them to use.
 Then you’ll learn the theory of how widgets work behind the scenes.

 Finally, you’ll dive deeper into layout widgets, scrollable widgets and interactive widgets.